telerik/fiddler-everywhere-docs/traffic/configure-ios.md

 1. Scroll to the bottom and choose **Configure Proxy** > **Manual**.

-     - Enter the IP address of the Fiddler Everywhere host&mdash;for example, **192.168.0.101** (for demo purposes we assume that is the IP of the host machine where FIddler Everywhere runs).
+     - In the **SERVER** field, enter the IP address of the Fiddler Everywhere host&mdash;for example, **192.168.0.101** (for demo purposes we assume that is the IP of the host machine where FIddler Everywhere runs).

-     - Enter the Fiddler Everywhere proxy port.
+     - In the **PORT** field, enter the Fiddler Everywhere proxy port.
 By default, the port is **8866**.

     >tip With the current setup, you can capture non-secure HTTP traffic.
 However, if you try to open any HTTPS website, you'll get the "This site's security certificate is not trusted!" error.
 To fix this issue, trust the Fiddler root certificate.

 1. Open a browser on the iOS device and type the http://ipv4.fiddler:8866 echo service address of Fiddler Everywhere.

-1. Follow the Fiddler root certificate link to download the Fiddler certificate.
+Follow the Fiddler root certificate link to **download** the Fiddler certificate.

-1. On your iOS device, open **General** and install the certificate through **Profile Downloaded**.
-Note that this option will appear only after the certificate is downloaded.
+1. On your iOS device, open **General** > **Profile Downloaded** and install the downloaded Fiddler certificate.

-1. (For iOS 10.3+) Go to **Settings** > **General** > **About** > **Certificate Trust Settings** and enable full trust for the **DO_NOT_TRUST_FiddlerRoot** certificate.
-Note that you will see the **DO_NOT_TRUST_FiddlerRoot** certificate only after completing the previous step.
+1. (iOS 10.3+) Go to **Settings** > **General** > **About** > **Certificate Trust Settings** and enable full trust for the **DO_NOT_TRUST_FiddlerRoot** certificate.

-The last step is crucial, and HTTPS browsing will fail if the certificate is not fully trusted!
+>important The last step is crucial, and HTTPS browsing will fail if the certificate is not fully trusted!
 Newer iOS versions will show that the certificate is successfully installed.
 Still, HTTPS sites will fail to open due to security errors if the certificate is not explicitly enabled/fully trusted.

-## Configuring the iOS Simulator
+## Configuring iOS Simulator

 The later versions of the iOS simulators, accessible through XCode, use the OS system proxy by default.
 However, due to [a security limitation](https://developer.apple.com/forums/thread/124056), the iOS simulator won't access the folders containing the trust certificates.
 To capture HTTPS traffic, you must manually export the Fiddler Everywhere certificate and install it on your iOS simulator.